Bill Cosby Makes Surprise Stand-Up Appearance Ahead Of Retrial

 "He's reintroducing himself as that old comedian, that funny guy.
 He is that hometown person who we all knew and loved, and that's how he wants to be thought of now," said David Harris, a law professor at the University of Pittsburgh.

-Before Cosby's first trial, he kept a low-profile.
+Before Cosby's first trial, he kept a low profile.
 But this time around, Cosby is leaning into the limelight.
 He had dinner at an Italian restaurant and brought along reporters.
 He has made publicized stops at barbershops and bakeries.

 The climate during his next trial will be different, and Harris said the charm campaign Cosby is waging is likely an attempt to remind the public of the old Bill Cosby to win the hearts and minds of jurors.